Speeding ticket and how it affects auto insurance rate in Ontario

 Do demerit points affect my auto insurance in Ontario?

 Demerit points do not directly impact your car insurance rates in Ontario.
-Instead, the speeding tickets (as well as other tickets) that you get are what impacts your insurance premiums.
+Instead, all tickets you get are what impacts your insurance premiums.
 One thing to note, if you get too many demerit points, the Ministry can suspend your license.
 If your license is suspended, your insurance company is not obligated to provide you with coverage.

 Can I pay for my speeding ticket online?